bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Partly Cloudy
+- Breezy and Partly Cloudy
-- 89% humidity
+- 88% humidity
 - 14 mph wind
-- 54% cloud cover
+- 51% cloud cover
 - 47 AQI 🟩
 - 0.38 inches of rain in the past 24 hours